Security-Onion-Solutions/securityonion-docs/new-disk.rst

 Method 1: LVM (Logical Volume Management)
 -----------------------------------------

-| If you chose the LVM option in the Ubuntu installer, then this should be the easiest way of adding disk space:
+| If you chose the LVM option in the installer, then this should be the easiest way of adding disk space:
 | https://wiki.ubuntu.com/Lvm

 Method 2: Mount a separate drive to /nsm
 ----------------------------------------

-This can be done in the Ubuntu installer, or after installation is complete.
+This can be done in the installer or after installation is complete.
 If doing this after running Setup, then you'll need to copy the existing data in ``/nsm`` to the new drive using something like this:

 #.
 Comment out the cron job in ``/etc/cron.d/nsm-watchdog``
 #.
 Restart cron: